zeroluck/docs/sources/reference/interception-scripts/index.md

 `wrapper.log` file.
 The logs are separated according to the module they affect.
 The oxAuth custom script logs are stored in `oxauth_script.log` and the oxTrust custom script logs are stored in the `oxtrust_script.log`.
-Please refer to these logs for any errors in the interception scripts or following the workflow of the script.
+Please refer to these log files for any errors in the interception scripts or following the workflow of the script.

 # Application Session Management